-The Mahabharat (महाभारत) has excercised a continuous and pervasive influence on the mankind for millenniums.
-The Mahabharat, orginally written by Sage Ved Vyas in Sanskrit, has been translated and adapted into numerous languages and has been set to a variety of interpretations.
+The Mahabharat (महाभारत) has exercised a continuous and pervasive influence on the mankind for millenniums.
+The Mahabharat, originally recalled by Sage Ved Vyas and composed by Bhagwan Ganesh in Sanskrit, has been translated and adapted into numerous languages and has been set to a variety of interpretations.
 Dating back to “remote antiquity”, it is still a living force in the life of the people around the world.

-After initial denials, scholars around the world accepted that Mahabharat was indeed a history of India, citing scientific resources which supported their acknowledgment.
+After initial denials, scholars around the world accepted that Mahabharat is indeed a history of India, citing scientific resources which supported their acknowledgment.
 The acceptance busted European scholars theory that , the Mahabharat derived to be a fictitious tale of a war fought between two rivalries.
 Starting from the so- called Aryan invasion into Bharat injected with concocted theories by britishers with no substantial proof or dating, the current Bharatiya chronology starts from the compilation of the Rigved in 1200 B.C., then come other Ved’s, Mahaveer Jain is born, then Gautam Buddha lives around 585 B.C. and the rest follows.
 In the meantime, the Brahmanas, Samhi- tas, Puranas, etc. are written and the thought contained therein is well-absorbed among the Hindu minds.
 Where does the Ramayan and Mahabharat fit in ?
 Some say that the Ramayan follows Mahabharat and some opine otherwise.
 In all this anarchy of Indian histography, the date of the Mahabharat ranges between 1000 B.C.to 300 B.C.
-Sanskrit epics were academically attacked occasion- ally – an attempt to disprove the authenticity of the annals noted therein.
-For example, the European Indologiest Maxmuller, tried the interpret the astronomical evidences to prove that the observations recorded in the Hindu scriptures are imaginary, probably because it did not match the prevalent views of primitive European historians!
+Sanskrit epics were academically attacked occasionally – an attempt to disprove the authenticity of the annals noted therein.
+Many distortians (not historians) like, the European crackpot Indologist Maxmuller, tried to misinterpret the astronomical evidences to distort the observations recorded in the Hindu scriptures as imaginary, probably because it did not match the prevalent views of primitive European historians and their cult leanings!

 On the contrary, many Bharatiya scholars have vehemently maintained the actual occurrence of the Mahabharat War.
 Astronomical and literary evidences or clues from the Pauranic (पौराणिक) and Vaidik (वैदिक) texts have been deciphered to provide a conclusive date for the Mahabharat War.
 Using astronomical references and variety of other sources, Dr. Vartak has derived the date of the initiation of the Mahabharat War to be 16th October 5561 B.C.
 This proposed date has been examined by a few scholars and has been verified.
 This may prove to be a break-through in deciding the chronology of the events in the history of Bharat and the World.

-- 2 Planetary Positions and Its Connection in Mahabharat
+- 1.4 Planetary Positions and Dating of Mahabharat Events

 Modern Science Dating and Mahabharat Chronology of Events